-Some carbohydrate molecules may also be seen on the outer surface of the membrane.
+Carbohydrates are another major component of plasma membrane where some of its molecules may also be seen on the outer surface of the membrane.
 In these locations, they are linked to lipids and proteins, producing glycolipids and glycoproteins respectively.

 In general, most plasma membranes are highly permeable to small uncharged particles and some non-polar molecules like oxygen and carbon dioxide.
 They also allow uncharged polar molecules like water but not larger ones like sugars (i.e. glucose).

 Interestingly, they also do not allow the entry of charged molecules, regardless of their size.
 Such semi-permeability is highly necessary for overall cell control, maintenance of cell composition, and constant internal environment.

 Functions of the Plasma Membrane

 As the components of the cell membrane are known at this point, what is the function of the plasma membrane?
 Let’s explore.
 The structure and function of cells are greatly determined by the plasma membrane themselves, which do not only act as a barrier between the internal and external cellular environments.
 Other functions are elaborated below.

 As alluded to earlier, one of the most distinct properties of the plasma membrane is semi-permeability.

 - This selective property makes sure that the important biomolecules like carbohydrates, amino acids, and lipids can easily penetrate through the membrane, essential metabolites stay inside, and waste materials move out of the cell.

 Transmembrane receptors (also called cell-surface receptors) are kinds of proteins that can bind to external ligands (ions) and are the ones that line the plasma membrane for their function during signal transduction.